Hearing Health Foundation: Prevention and education

 Hearing Health Foundation publishes the Hearing Health magazine, Hearing Health E-News, and a weekly blog to supply information about current research and technologies related to hearing loss, tinnitus, and other hearing conditions, as well as provides general information about the Foundation's work, education, and prevention efforts.

 In 2011 HHF demonstrated how sound travels and educated approximately 18,000 children at Nickelodeon's "Day of Play" at the Mall in Washington, D.C.

+In 2021 HHF launched its Keep Listening prevention campaign to promote hearing health and safe listening practices to prevent noise-induced hearing loss.